mattjennings/svelte-modals/svelte-5-migration.md

 SvelteModalComponent -> ModalComponent
 LazySvelteModalComponent -> LazyModalComponent

+Components:

-Modals children slot -> modals snippet
+Modals component -> ModalStack children slot -> modals snippet

+Methods:
+modals.open(Modal, { replace: true }) will throw an error if the modal is not in the stack (legacy openModal will log instead)

+TO DECIDE:

+should modals.close() return boolean? or object?